 Proofreading – for correct and consistent details

-Proofreading is about making sure all the nitty-gritty details are right before final publication.
+Proofreading is the final check of all the nitty-gritty details before publication.

 Names, numbers, dates: are they correct and consistent?
-Heading style, size, colour: are they the same throughout?
+Heading style, size, colour, capitalisation: are they the same throughout?
 Contents, indexes, captions and links: do they match what they’re connected to?